DenXman111/JourneyPlanner/README.md

     --module-path ${PATH_TO_FX} --add-modules=javafx.controls,javafx.web,javafx.fxml

-4. If you want use elements from .jar in Scene Builder you should add .jar to Scene Builder.

-5. If you work on IntelliJ install cloud code plugin by google
+4. If you work on IntelliJ install cloud code plugin by google